-- "I. The decision of FIFA PSC not to render a decision is set aside. - II.
-By engaging, let it be by preparatory training or during tournament matches, Márcio Rafael Ferreira de Souza alias Rafinha (Player) as a member of the Brazilian Olympic National Football Team during the XXIX Olympic Tournament - Beijing 2008 - (Olympic Games) Respondent violated FIFA Rules and Regulations. - III.
-As sanction for the violation of FIFA Rules and Regulations the Respondent is ordered to pay for every calendar day since July 21, 2008 and until the date on which then Player resumes service with Appellant an amount in EURO's to be determined by CAS and payable to the charitable foundation - "Schalke hilft" gemeinnützige Gesellschaft mit beschränkter Haftung (geGmbH),Gelsenkirchen Deutschland - due upon expiry of the third day since the decision in this matter was announced to the parties. - IV.
-As compensation the Respondent is ordered to pay for every calendar day since July 21, 2008 and until the date on which the Player resumes service with Appellant to Appellant the amount of EURO's [...] due upon expiry of the third day since the decision in this matter was announced to the parties. - V. The costs of the proceedings shall be borne by the Respondent. - VI.
-The legal and other costs incurred in connection with this arbitration shall be born by the Respondent". - On 1st September 2008 CBF filed its answer to the appeal, in which it (i) requests CAS, as preliminary issue, not to admit the appeal as in its view, the letter of FIFA of 12th August 2008 is not a decision that can be appealed before CAS, and (ii) in any case opposes to the merits of the appeal. - On 4th November 2008 FIFA declared not to be interested in intervening in the present proceedings.
-Notwithstanding this, FIFA pointed out that the letter in which the Club grounded its appeal was not a decision of the FIFA bodies but a mere letter of the administration of FIFA of informative nature, which implies that the appeal is inadmissible according to article R47 of the CAS Code of Sports-related arbitration (CAS Code):
+- I. The decision of FIFA PSC not to render a decision is set aside. - II.
+By engaging, let it be preparatory training or during tournament matches, Gojko Kacar ("Player") as a member of the Serbian Olympic National Football Team during the XXIX Olympic Tournament - Beijing 2008 - ("Olympic Games") Respondent violated FIFA Rules and Regulations. - III.
+As sanction for the violation of FIFA Rules and Regulations the Respondent is ordered to pay for every calendar day since July 21, 2008 and until the date on which the player resumes service with Appellant an amount in EURO's to be determinated by CAS and payable to the charitable trust - Hertha BSC Berlin-Stiftung, Berlin, Deutschland - due upon expiry of the third day since the decision in this matter was announced to the parties. - IV.
+As compensation the Respondent is ordered to pay for every calendar day since July 21, 2008 and until the date on which the Player resumes service with Appellant to Appellant the amount of EURO [...] plus travelling expenses of the Player in the amount of EURO [...] due upon expiry of the third day since the decision in this matter was announced to the parties. - V. The costs of the proceedings shall be born by the Respondent. - VI.
+The legal and other costs incurred in connection with this arbitration shall be born by the Respondent.

+Also on 14th August 2008 the FAS sent a letter to CAS opposing to the appeal filed by the Club in the following terms: